-&lt;sup>63The ideal foundation for a video-training practice group is for at least some of the members to attend a live seminar with supervised practice exercises.
+&lt;sup>78The ideal foundation for a video-training practice group is for at least some of the members to attend a live seminar with supervised practice exercises.

-&lt;sup>64See the Store page of www.immanuelapproach.com to purchase the Immanuel Approach Basic Training DVD set or register for the online course.
+&lt;sup>79See the Store page of www.immanuelapproach.com to purchase the Immanuel Approach Basic Training DVD set or register for the online course.

-&lt;sup>65Live Ministry Session (LMS) streaming downloads and DVDs can be obtained from the Store page of www.immanuelapproach.com.

-with to go through the introduction and the first three training segments of the basic training videos, as an introduction to the Immanuel Approach, before you start working with them.
+through resolution of a traumatic memory and then the closing prayer.

+- Big lion book: For intermediate-advanced training, you will want to work through the big lion book (ideally with a study group). - Live ministry sessions: Your right hemisphere wants demonstration "Show me what it looks like--show me how to do it."
+Our Live Ministry Series (LMS) sessions are the most convenient resource to obtain this.
+LMS #24 Ian: "I'm not enough," LMS #18 Rita #3: "Jesus is better than candy," and LMS #19: Maggie #3: Labor & Delivery Trauma are all excellent basic sessions.
+More specific suggestions regarding which live ministry sessions are best for specific learning objectives are provided in the big lion book appendix B (see below). - Basic Training for Recipients: I have found that recipients are able to cooperate with the process more easily when they have a basic understanding of what we are trying to do.
+So especially when you are just learning to facilitate, it is ideal for any recipients you work with to go through the introduction and the first three training segments of the basic training videos, as an introduction to the Immanuel Approach, before you start working with them.
 And if you are going to work with a person on an ongoing basis, it will be helpful for them to read through to at least Chapter 19 in the big lion book, as you continue working together.
 (I realize that this is a significant chunk of reading, but I think the benefits are worth the effort.)
-Chapters 16 and 17 will especially help recipients to embrace the "describe everything that comes into your awareness" part of the Immanuel Approach process.

-• Discussion/Practice Groups: Discussion/practice groups can be an excellent way to learn the Immanuel Approach.
+Chapters 16 and 17 will especially help recipients to embrace the "describe everything that comes into your awareness" part of the Immanuel Approach process. - Discussion/Practice Groups: Discussion/practice groups can be an excellent way to learn the Immanuel Approach.
 For example, I know of several groups that get together once each month for a long evening of Immanuel Approach study and practice.
 They share a pot-luck meal, discuss one of the chapters from this book, watch a demonstration by the group leader (an alternative is to watch a clip from one of the live-session DVDs), and then break up into smaller clusters to practice.
 The participants I have spoken with report that this has been very rewarding and effective.
 (The "Psychological Trauma, Implicit Memory, and the Verbal Logical Explainer" teaching series can also be a good resource for the discussion component of this kind of study group.)
 And again, keep practicing until you feel comfortable facilitating Immanuel Approach sessions.

 Note: it should be safe to practice the Immanuel Approach in the context of discussion/practice groups if you use the safety nets and exercise instructions described in Chapters 14 and 24.
 (Without skilled Immanuel-Intervention troubleshooting, some people may not be able to establish an interactive connection during the initial steps of the process.
 And these people will be disappointed when the safety net guidelines require that they not participate fully in the later steps of the process.
-Nevertheless, it is very important to abide by these group exercise safety nets unless your group is full of experienced facilitators.)
+Nevertheless, it is very important to abide by these group exercise safety nets unless your group is full of experienced facilitators.)82